Street Law (film)

 Street Law (Il cittadino si ribella, lit.
 "The Citizen Rebels") is a 1974 poliziotteschi film.
 It stars Franco Nero, Barbara Bach and was directed by Enzo G. Castellari.

 Plot

-Carlo Antonelli (Franco Nero) is an engineer from Genoa who is mugged.
-After the police drop their investigation, he decides to take justice into his own hands.
-The muggers beat him again, but a young robber helps him to take his revenge.
+Carlo Antonelli is an engineer from Genoa who is robbed, kidnapped and beaten during an armed bank robbery.
+After the police drop their investigation, he decides to find the gang and take justice into his own hands, with the help of a criminal who he blackmails to assist him.